christophhagen/BinaryCodable/README.md

 Changes to property names can be performed in the code without breaking the decoding of older data (although this can also be achieved with custom `String` keys).

 Notes:
+- Negative values for integer keys are **not** supported.
-- Small, positive integer keys produce the smallest binary sizes.
+- Small integer keys produce the smallest binary sizes.
 - The `0` integer key shouldn't be used, since it is also used internally when encoding `super`.
-- Negative values for integer keys are **not** rsupported.
 - The allowed range for integer keys is from `0` (inclusive) to `Int64.max` (inclusive).

 ### Property wrappers